Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Gravitational Wave Coupling to Quantum Systems

 The ratio $G_{\mathrm{interf}}/G_A = 3.1\times 10^{35}$, combined with the exact vanishing of the first-order clock shift [Eq.~(\ref{eq:clock_vanish})] and the $h_0^2$ suppression at second order [Eq.~(\ref{eq:second_order_numerical})], constitutes the \emph{no-go result} for direct quantum detection of gravitational waves via internal atomic coupling.
 These three barriers are distinct; circumventing one does not alleviate the others.

 The physical origin of this hierarchy is clear.
-Interferometry measures the effect of gravity on \emph{spacetime itself}, through light propagation over a macroscopic baseline ($L \sim 10^9$~m).
-Internal atomic coupling measures the effect on \emph{bound matter}, through tidal forces acting on atomic-scale systems ($a_0 \sim 10^{-11}$~m).
-The ratio combines the geometric lever arm $(L/a_0)^2 \sim 10^{40}$, the frequency ratio $\nu_{\mathrm{optical}}/\omega_{\mathrm{gw}} \sim 10^{17}$, and the inverse atomic velocity parameter, partially canceling but still yielding a ratio far beyond any conceivable technological compensation.
+Interferometry reads out the gravitational-wave phase imprinted on light propagating over a macroscopic baseline ($L \sim 10^9$~m), whereas internal atomic coupling reads out the tidal distortion of a bound system of atomic size ($a_0 \sim 10^{-11}$~m).
+The ratio combines the geometric lever arm $(L/a_0)^2 \sim 10^{40}$, the frequency ratio $\nu_{\mathrm{optical}}/\omega_{\mathrm{gw}} \sim 10^{17}$, and the inverse atomic velocity parameter, partially canceling but still yielding a ratio of $\sim 10^{35}$.

 Even the Doppler approach (Mechanism B), which exploits the macroscopic baseline $L$, falls short by $\sim 10^{7}$ because it is limited by the fractional frequency stability $\sigma_y$ rather than by the optical phase sensitivity.
 These deficits are set by the coupling mechanism and exceed any projected quantum enhancement.